Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Introduction

-Designing a satellite constellation system entails a complex optimization process that must account for its inherently interdisciplinary nature, encompassing technical, social, and policy-related dimensions (\textit{e.g.}, spacecraft design, constellation configuration, ground segment, frequency spectrum utilization, decommissioning procedures).
-These aspects are tightly coupled, necessitating an integrated approach to system design.
-To this end, the literature often employs multidisciplinary design optimization (MDO) as a structured approach to address interdependencies between system components.
+Satellite constellation system design entails a complex multidisciplinary optimization process encompassing technical, social, and policy-related dimensions (\textit{e.g.}, spacecraft design, constellation configuration, ground segment, frequency spectrum utilization, decommissioning procedures).
+The tightly coupled nature of each discipline demands an integrated system design approach to address the interdependencies between system components.
+In response, the literature often adopts multidisciplinary design optimization (MDO).
 MDO is a methodology tailored for optimizing systems composed of multiple interacting disciplines, each with its own local design variables and coupling variables, facilitating information exchange across disciplines and capturing their interrelationships \cite{martins_aiaa_2013}.
 A system-level optimizer coordinates the individual disciplines, seeking to optimize a global objective while ensuring both system-wide (global) and discipline-specific (local) feasibility constraints are satisfied.
-For instance, Ref.~\cite{jilla_jsr_2004} formulates the conceptual design of a distributed satellite system within a monolithic MDO architecture, where all disciplines are integrated into a single optimization framework.
-Their formulation simultaneously maximizes the number of images captured and minimizes life-cycle cost.
-A related study by Ref.~\cite{shi_smo_2018} adopts a distributed MDO architecture, modeling each discipline as an independent optimization problem.
-Their objective is to identify a satellite constellation with minimum system mass.
-Similarly, Ref.~\cite{budianto_jsr_2004} utilizes a collaborative optimization technique, a form of distributed MDO, to design satellite constellations by minimizing total system cost.
-Their formulation incorporates multiple disciplinary domains, including constellation configuration, spacecraft design, and launch scheduling.
+Notable applications of MDO for constellation system design optimization include minimizing the total cost by tackling the constellation configuration, spacecraft design, and launch manifest \cite{budianto_jsr_2004}, and minimizing the total system mass cost considering constellation configuration and spacecraft design \cite{shi_smo_2018}.